peteroupc/CBOR/docs/PeterO.DataUtilities.md

         string str,
         int index);

-Gets the Unicode code point just before the given index of the string.
+Gets the Unicode code point just before the specified index of the string.

 <b>Parameters:</b>